chr33s/vite-plugin-cloudflare-tunnel/ARCHITECTURE.md

 ## 1. Introduction

-The `cloudflare-tunnel-vite-plugin` is a specialized Vite plugin designed to automate the process of exposing a local development server to the internet via a Cloudflare Tunnel.
+The `vite-plugin-cloudflare-tunnel` is a specialized Vite plugin designed to automate the process of exposing a local development server to the internet via a Cloudflare Tunnel.
 Its primary purpose is to simplify local development by providing public HTTPS access to a Vite-powered application without requiring manual tunnel setup, port forwarding, or complex certificate management.

 This plugin streamlines the development workflow, allowing developers to quickly share their local work, test webhooks, or collaborate with others by making their development server accessible over a public URL, secured by Cloudflare's infrastructure.